|

 In 2000, she competed in 28 events and posted seven top-10 finishes, including fifth at the season-opening The Office Depot and Australian Ladies Masters.
 Catriona, twice runner-up in tour events crossed the $1 million mark in career earnings on July 16 2001 after a tie for 10th place at the Japan Airlines Big Apple Classic.

 In 2002, Matthew was controversially left out of the Solheim Cup team by Dale Reid when Europe was defeated by the United States in Minnesota.
 In 2003 Matthew gained one of captain Catrin Nilsmark's wild card picks when the Solheim Cup was played at the Barseback Golf and Country Club, Malmo in Sweden.
-Catriona played in all five matches, and had the honour of securing the wining point for Europe when Rosie Jones conceded her five-foot birdie putt on the seventeenth.
+Catriona played in all five matches, and had the honour of securing the wining point for Europe.
+The highlight was when she hit an eight iron to eight feet at the 17th hole and Rosie Jones conceded her five-foot birdie putt which clinched the European victory.
 This was only the third triumph for Europe in this event and its biggest ever victory, seventeen-and-a-half points, to ten-and-a-half.

 In the final round Matthew had a three shot deficit with six holes to play but birdied two of her final four holes for a closing round 68, four under par, which matched defending champion Hee Won-Han's total of 278 to force a play off.
 This was the first play-off Matthew had been in and her par at the first extra hole was good enough to eclipse her opponent's bogey on a day when Catriona didn't drop a single shot.
 72-67-71-68=278 (-10).
 Mexico's Lorena Ochoa was third, one shot back on 279, while the fourteen year old Korean-American Michelle Wie finished tied for 6th place on 282.